mcw-meier-lab/meierlab/README.rst

 License
 -------

-Copyright (c) 2023, MCW Meier-Lab.
+Copyright (c) 2023-2024, MCW Meier-Lab.
 ``meierlab`` was created by Lezlie España as part of the MCW Meier Lab.
-It is licensed under the BSD 3-Clause License.
+It is licensed under the Apache 2.0 License.

 Credits